dospalabras/clock/README.md

 5) Select WEMOS LOLIN from the Tools->Board menu
 6) Select "No OTA (Large APP)" in the Tools->Partition Scheme menu
 7) Plug in the clock into a USB port and select its port in the Tools->Port menu
-8) Change code and upload to clock using the Sketch->Uploade menu
+8) Change code and compile and upload to clock using the Sketch->Upload menu

 To set clock: